matheralvs/ignite-timer/README.md

 ## ✅ About the project

-This project is the first ignite Rocketseat challenge from the reactjs study platform.
+This second project is a application web desenvolvido by Rocketseat in the classroom from the reactjs study platform.

-The user can register one or several tasks, mark them as completed and delete them.
+User can register a task and add a certain timer to complete the task.

 ## 🚀 Technologies